- Books, Literature, and Writing»

 With the conclusion of the Maximum Ride series, Confessions is designed to fill the void left behind by Max and crew.
 The question is, does it make up for a story that we all fell in love with.

 Honestly, when it came to reading the sequel, I didn’t have very high expectations.
 While the book didn’t necessarily exceed my expectations, it wasn’t a horrible read.
 In the first book, the murder of Tandy’s parents and the constant accusations of different parties was the main focus of the story.
 What really drew me in was the mystery was so tightly written that it was one of the few stories that kept me guessing all the way to the reveal at the end.
-‘Confessions’ part two had so many flaws that it was hard to get past the stellar story of the first one.
+‘Confessions’ part two had so many flaws that it was hard to get past the stellar story of the first book.
 Here we see Tandy trying to solve a series of murders that are taking place all around her, but clearly, her main focus is locating and reuniting with a long lost love that isn’t sure is even still alive.
 The murders are (wrongfully) the side plot of the story, and she discovers the answers to each mystery almost by accident.
 The mystery itself isn’t nearly as dramatic as it’s predecessor, and it seems that the story veers in the complete opposite direction, which seemed misleading.
-I hated the fact that the authors decided to tack on to poor Tandy.
+I hated the fact that the authors decided to tack on so much onto poor Tandy's shoulders that she seemed to get lost in fray.
 I would much rather have one good, solid murder mystery with fewer subplots, than an average story littered with unnecessary plot extras.

 Tandy Angel is still a respectable character.
-Even though she is represented as a regular teenaged girl instead of the snooty know-it-all that we’ve grown to love, there is still enough of her old persona lingering for us to hold onto.
+Even though she is represented as a regular teen aged girl instead of the snooty know-it-all that we’ve grown to love, there is still enough of her old persona lingering for us to hold onto.
 All in all, it’s nice to see her blossom into an emotional person who, despite being bombarded with all these feelings that she has no idea how to handle.
-We get to see the real living, breathing teenager come to life.
+We get to see the real living, breathing Tandy Angel come to life.

 The novel, however, fails to blossom like its protagonist.
 It seems to have taken two steps backward instead of the forward leaps and bounds that we know Patterson is capable of.
 It feels rushed to me.
 I’m not sure if the two parties were having trouble getting together… or an approaching deadline… other projects… or what, but the pretty little bow tied around this book isn’t enough to hide its faults.